microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Encryption.md

 This parameter is optional but highly encouraged.
 If not specified, only the TPM2 device will be enrolled.

 `file` is the only currently supported URL scheme.
-The contents of the key serve as the key.
-It must be in plain text and not encoded.
+The contents of the file serve as the key and must not be empty.
+It must be in plain text, not encoded.

 | Characteristic | Value    |
 | -------------- | -------- |